cs50spring2021/cs50-dev/README.md

 	**Important:** if you already had a Linux account on Thayer systems, and already had one or more of those dot files, `cp` will ask if you want to overwrite them; type `y` if you want to use our recommended file, and type `n` otherwise.
 	You may want to compare our files to yours, and edit in our suggestions as you see fit.

-9. To pick a preferred editor, edit `~/cs50-dev/dotfiles/profile.cs50` to uncomment one line defining `EDITOR`.
+9. (OPTIONAL) To pick a preferred editor, edit `~/cs50-dev/dotfiles/profile.cs50` to uncomment one line defining `EDITOR`.
+	You can postpone this step until you've decided on your favorite editor.

 	> Read [about editors](https://www.cs.dartmouth.edu/~cs50/Logistics/systems.html#editors).